Shopping & Sourcing Guide · Updated June 2026

 Q Where can I find a Goodwill Outlet or bin store near me?

-For Goodwill Outlet locations, browse the ThriftBins Goodwill Bins directory by state, or use the official locator at goodwill.org filtered for "Outlet": there are approximately 142 nationwide.
-Regular Goodwill thrift stores are not the same as Outlets.
+For Goodwill Outlet locations, browse the ThriftBins Goodwill Bins directory by state, or use the official locator at goodwill.org filtered for "Outlet" (there are roughly 142 nationwide), since regular Goodwill thrift stores don't count as Outlets.
 For liquidation bin stores, the ThriftBins directory covers 800+ manually verified locations with current restock schedules and pricing, far more comprehensive than Google Maps, which misses most independent stores.
-Always call or check the store's social media before visiting to confirm current pricing.
+Always call or check social media before visiting to confirm current pricing.

 ThriftBins Editorial Team